-Each spring several students fail to graduate with the degree that they were planning on, because they did not complete their major requirements.
+Each year several students fail to graduate with their intended degree because they did not complete their major requirements.
 In order for you to graduate, the department must certify that you have completed your declared program in economics in accordance with the requirements and rules as specified in the bulletin.
 We will check your Columbia transcript, as well as any transfer credits that have been approved by the department.
 Transfer credits that are not approved by the department are not counted towards the major requirements.
 It is your responsibility to make sure that you have completed all requirements of your economics major, and that your student records are up to date.

 You should complete a checklist for your program (available here), and if you have any questions or concerns about your completed checklist, then you should contact econ-advising@columbia.edu.
 Extra office hours of the econ advisors will be held during the advising period.
-The days, times and locations of these additional office hours are posted on the undergraduate Advisors page in the department's website.
+The days and times these office hours are posted on the Advisors page in the department's website.
 You should not rely on your DAR or on your College or GS advisor to confirm that you have completed your economics program.

-Four of the most common problems that we find are:
+Four of the most common problems are:

-- ❖ AP, IB or GCE credits not listed on the transcript: All economics and math advanced placement credits must be posted on students' SSOL transcripts for CC students, and confirmed to the department by the school advisors for GS students.
+- AP, IB or GCE credits not listed on the transcript: All economics and math advanced placement credits must be posted on students' SSOL transcripts for CC students, and confirmed to the department by the school advisors for GS students.
 If these credits are not posted or confirmed, then the department cannot credit students with the completion of ECON UN1105, MATH UN1101, MATH UN1102.
 Students will then be officially missing said required courses, and consequently the department will be unable to certify those students' major requirements for graduation.
-CC students should check that their SSOL transcript lists all l relevant AP, IB, GCE credits at the bottom of the transcript., and GS students should confirm with their school advisors that the department has been notified of those credits. - ❖ Math High School credits: If you took a high school math course that exempted you from Calculus I, then you must obtain written certification from the math department, and have that sent to the Economics department (ly38).
+CC students should check that their SSOL transcript lists all relevant AP, IB, GCE credits at the bottom of the transcript., and GS students should confirm with their school advisors that the department has been notified of those credits. - Math High School credits: If you took a high school math course that exempted you from Calculus I, then you must obtain written certification from the math department, and have that sent to the Economics department (ly38).
 Students who did not receive college credit for their calculus course must take an additional course in math, statistics, computer science or economics to replace the missing 3 credits.
-The course may be selected from any economics elective at the 2000 level or higher, any math course above UN1101 (except UN1201), any statistics course above UN1201 or any computer science course. - ❖ Transfer credits: All economics transfer credits (including calculus-I and statistics UN1201) used for an economics program must be approved in writing by the Economics department.
-See the Transfer Credit Info page on the department website for information on how to apply for departmental transfer credit approval.
-All math (except Calculus-I and statistics UN1201)
+The course may be selected from any economics elective at the 2000 level or higher, any math course above UN1101 (except UN1201), any statistics course above UN1201 or any computer science course. - Transfer credits: All economics transfer credits (including calculus-I and statistics UN1201) used for an economics program must be approved in writing by the Economics department.
+See the Transfer Credit Info page for information on how to apply for departmental transfer credit approval.
+All math (except Calculus-I and statistics UN1201) transfer credits must be approved by the math /statistics department, and a copy of that approval(s) sent to the economics department (ly38).

-- transfer credits must be approved by the math /statistics department, and a copy of that approval(s) sent to the economics department (1v38). - Course Sequencing: The department does not count credits from courses that were taken prior to the completion of the course pre-requisites.
-All course pre-requisites are posted in the bulletin and on the Registrar's Directory of Classes site.
-If you have taken a course prior to, or concurrently with its pre-requisites, then you will be required to take at least one additional course in economics, and you should contact Laura Yan (ly38) ASAP to discuss what additional course (or courses) that you will be required to take.
+Course Sequencing: The department does not count credits from courses that were taken prior to the completion of the course pre-requisites.
+All course pre-requisites are posted in the bulletin and on the department website.
+If you have taken a course prior to, or concurrently with its prerequisites, then you will be required to take at least one additional course in economics, and you should contact Laura Yan (ly38) ASAP to discuss what additional course (or courses) that you will be required to take.